 BlazeMeter is designed to speed the iterative process of testing.
-Frequently changed parameters can be controlled (overridden) from within the BlazeMeter UI or API, eliminating the need to edit hard-coded values in your scripts and re-upload them between tests.
+You can control frequently changed parameters from within the BlazeMeter UI or API by overriding existing values.
+In this way, you eliminate the need to edit hard-coded values in your scripts and re-upload them between tests.

 Override Settings

-In the Load Configuration section, you can override the number of users, test duration and ramp up.
+In the Load Configuration section, you can control the number of users, the test duration, and ramp-up options by overriding existing settings.

 Follow these steps:

-- In the Performance tab, open a test or create a new test.
+1. On the Performance tab, open a test or create a test.

 In a multi-test scenario, you can also set overrides for individual tests that run as part of the multi-test.
 However, if overrides are disabled in a multi-test, the values will be taken from the original script of each single test.